syoyo/tinyxpd/README.md

 ## Note on importing XPD in legacy XGen

-It looks legaxy XGen's `From XPD File` expects spline data layout is as defined in `xgSplineDataToXpd` sample code.
+It looks legaxy XGen's `From XPD File` feature expects that spline data layout is as defined in `xgSplineDataToXpd` sample code.

 ### Per CV width